 (A) Stock options become exercisable as to one-quarter of the shares originally subject to the option grant on each of the first four anniversaries of the grant date, with immediate exercisability upon a change in control of the company or various events specified in the executive's severance pay agreement.
 They remain exercisable until they expire ten years from the date of grant subject to earlier expiration following termination of employment.
 If an executive's employment is terminated after the executive has attained age 55 and completed five years of continuous service, the executive's stock options expire three years (five years if the executive has attained age 62) after the termination of employment.
-If an executive's employment is terminated by death or disability prior to attaining age 55, the executive's stock options expire twelve months after the termination of employment and are exercisable only as to the number of shares for which they were exercisable at the date of employment and are exercisable only as to the number of shares for which they were exercisable at the date of employment and are exercisable only as to the number of shares for which they were exercisable at the date of employment and are exercisable only as to the number of shares for which they were exercisable at the date of employment and are exercisable only as to the number of shares for which they were exercisable at the date of employment and are exercisable only as to the number of shares for which they were exercisable at the date of employment and are exercisable only as to the number of shares for which they were exercisable at the date of employment and are exercisable only as to the number of shares for which they were exercisable at the date of employment and are exercisable only as to the number of shares for which they were exercisable at the date of employment termination.
+If an executive's employment is terminated by death or disability prior to attaining age 55, the executive's stock options expire twelve months after the termination of employment and are exercisable only as to the number of shares for which they were exercisable at the date of employment termination.
+If an executive's employment is otherwise terminated, the executive's stock options expire 90 days after the termination of employment and are exercisable only as to the number of shares for which they were exercisable at the date of employment termination.